hammad177/hammad177/README.md

 ## Front-end Development

-- HTML, CSS, and JavaScript
+- HTML, CSS, and JavaScript or TypeScript
-- React or Angular
+- React, React Native or Angular
 - Redux, Context API, or other state management libraries
 - Webpack, Parcel, or other bundlers
 - CSS preprocessors, such as Sass